CX-0146 Supply Chain Disruption Notifications 2.0.1

 3.1.5.3 AASX

-An AASX file MUST be generated from the RDF Turtle file.
+An AASX file can be generated from the RDF Turtle file.
 The AASX file defines one of the requested artifacts for a Submodel Template Specification conformant to [SMT].

 4 APPLICATION PROGRAMMING INTERFACES